nextensio/docs/content/en/Configurations/hosts/_index.md

 Aug 5, 2021

-## Host information
+## App information

-Hosts are the entities that users try to access.
+Apps are the entities that users try to access.
 They represent the services deployed inside data centers.
-Hosts are grouped together, generally based on similar security requirements, and configured as services for one or more AppGroup ID (aka connector).
+Apps are grouped together, generally based on similar security requirements, and configured as services for one or more AppGroup ID (aka connector).

-Every host is expected to have a valid URL in the tenant's domain, eg., appx.awesomecustomer.com and appy@awesomecustomer.com.
-A descriptive name can also be entered for the host.
+Every app is expected to have a valid URL in the tenant's domain, eg., appx.awesomecustomer.com and appy@awesomecustomer.com.
+A descriptive name can also be entered for the app.
-The rest of the configuration per host involves attributes.
-Host attributes are used for routing based on a Route policy by providing the host attributes file as reference data for matching with user attributes.
-Nextensio does routing by providing a way to differentiate multiple instances of the same host/service.
-The differentiation is done by prefixing a "route tag" to each host ID.
+The rest of the configuration per app involves attributes.
+App attributes are used for routing based on a Route policy by providing the app attributes file as reference data for matching with user attributes.
+Nextensio does routing by providing a way to differentiate multiple instances of the same app/service.
+The differentiation is done by prefixing a "route tag" to each app ID.
 So if the service appx.awesomecustomer.com is to be deployed in AWS and GCP and differentiated for routing control, the route tag "aws" can be used for AWS and "gcp" for GCP to yield aws.appx.awesomecustomer.com and gcp.appx.awesomecustomer.com.
-The host attributes configuration would then create two routes called "aws" and "gcp" and configure attributes per route.
-So host attributes are actually configured per host route.
+The app attributes configuration would then create two routes called "aws" and "gcp" and configure attributes per route.
+So app attributes are actually configured per app route.

-As mentioned earlier, it is also possible to perform access control per host, and this is achieved by having a special route called "deny".
+As mentioned earlier, it is also possible to perform access control per app, and this is achieved by having a special route called "deny".
 This route represents a blackhole and is never configured as a service in any AppGroup ID.
 If the Route policy evaluates to "deny", the user flow is dropped.
-* When there is no routing or host access control for any host, the Route policy should evaluate to "" (a null string) by default.
+* When there is no routing or app access control for any app, the Route policy should evaluate to "" (a null string) by default.
-* When there is only host access control, the Route policy should evaluate to "deny" or "".
+* When there is only app access control, the Route policy should evaluate to "deny" or "".
-* When there is just routing, the Route policy should evaluate to some route tag (depending on the host) or to "" (as a catch-all in case there is no match).
+* When there is just routing, the Route policy should evaluate to some route tag (depending on the app) or to "" (as a catch-all in case there is no match).
 There should therefore be at least one instance of the service without any route prefix configured on at least one AppGroup ID.
-* When there is routing and host access control for one or multiple hosts in any combination, the Route policy should evaluate to a route tag, or to "deny" or to "".
+* When there is routing and app access control for one or multiple apps in any combination, the Route policy should evaluate to a route tag, or to "deny" or to "".
 If the Route policy can evaluate to "", there must be at least one instance of the service without any route prefix configured on at least one AppGroup ID.

-Currently, a tenant has to identify the superset of attributes that may be required for all possible hosts requiring routing or access control.
-However, only a subset of the attributes may be relevant for any specific host.
+Currently, a tenant has to identify the superset of attributes that may be required for all possible apps requiring routing or access control.
+However, only a subset of the attributes may be relevant for any specific app.
 We will go through some scenarios in detail below.

-Host attributes are required only if they are to be used as reference data to a Route policy.
-Host attributes can also be configured and maintained simply to provide a record for reference.
+App attributes are required only if they are to be used as reference data to a Route policy.
+App attributes can also be configured and maintained simply to provide a record for reference.
-Host entries (just ID and name) are currently used to identify the URL domains of the tenant and hence are mandatory.
+App entries (just ID and name) are currently used to identify the URL domains of the tenant and hence are mandatory.

 Through this configuration editor, the following operations can be done:
-* add a new host with or without routes
+* add a new app with or without routes
-* delete a host with or without routes
+* delete a app with or without routes
-* add new host route(s) with attribute match values to an existing host
+* add new app route(s) with attribute match values to an existing app
-* delete host route(s)
+* delete app route(s)
-* change any attribute value(s) for any host route(s)
+* change any attribute value(s) for any app route(s)

 All the operations above should be safe, ie., they should not cause a conflict in a Route policy.
 Conflict here means reference to an attribute that does not exist or whose type is different from